rajbos/rajbos.github.io/_posts/2022-10-19-How-GitHub-Actions-versioning-works.md

 Check the tag list versus the release list shown in the marketplace:
 ![Tag v3 is missing in the marketplace](/images/2022/20221019/20221019_actions_checkout.png)

+# Make your GitHub Actions usage more secure by using SHA hashes instead of tags
+I've been telling people that tags are not secure: the maintainer of the action can update the tag to point to a different commit.
+That means that your workflow could be using a commit you verified (that should always be step 1!), but all of a sudden the maintainer of the action updates the tag to point to a different commit.
+That means that your workflow is now using different code, which you did not verify!
+Read more on becoming more secure with your Actions usage in [this blogpost](/blog/2021/12/11/GitHub-Actions-Maturity-Levels).

 ## Summary
 We keep telling people to follow SemVer for a reason, but for GitHub Actions the honus is on the maintainer of the action to actually re-tag all matching versions of their action with the correct SemVer version.
 And apparently, even GitHub doesn't follow along with this.